ibm-cloud-docs/vpc/par-about.md

    * `/31` = 2 addresses
    * `/32` = 1 address
 * If there is an overlap between a public address range and the private address prefix in a VPC, the private address prefix takes precedence.
+* When a public address range is bound to a zone in a VPC, traffic originating from any virtual server or bare metal server in that zone in the VPC, and using a source IP from the public address range, can communicate with the public and private destinations.
+To limit this, you can:

+   * [Configure security groups](/docs/vpc?topic=vpc-configuring-the-security-group&interface=ui) to limit which resources can send or receive traffic with IP addresses from the public address range.
+   * [Configure network ACLs](/docs/vpc?topic=vpc-acl-create-ui&interface=ui) to allow or deny traffic at the subnet level.
+   * [Configure VPC egress routes](/docs/vpc?topic=vpc-create-vpc-route&interface=ui) to explicitly direct outbound traffic and avoid unintended paths.

+   When setting up these network traffic controls, keep in mind that some users might lack the necessary IAM permissions to secure resources properly.

 ## Getting started with public address ranges
 {: #par-getting-started}